 If you have a problem with any checker, or with the Checker Framework, please file a bug at http://code.google.com/p/checker-framework/issues/list.
+(First, check whether there is an existing bug report for that issue.)

 Alternately (especially if your communication is not a bug report), you can send mail to checker-framework-dev@googlegroups.com.
 We welcome suggestions, annotated libraries, bug fixes, new features, new checker plugins, and other improvements.